Alejogb1/job-board/blog-data/how-to-do-grails-push-notification-from-one-user-to-another.md

 id: "how-to-do-grails-push-notification-from-one-user-to-another"
 ---

-alright, so you're looking at setting up push notifications in grails, going from one user to another. this is a pretty common ask when you’re building anything that needs real-time interaction, like a chat application or a social media feed. i've been down this road a few times, and it can get a bit intricate, but let’s break it down.
+, so you're looking at setting up push notifications in grails, going from one user to another. this is a pretty common ask when you’re building anything that needs real-time interaction, like a chat application or a social media feed. i've been down this road a few times, and it can get a bit intricate, but let’s break it down.

 first things first, you're not going to be pushing notifications directly from your grails server to a user’s device. that's not how push notifications work. the standard approach is to use a push notification service – think firebase cloud messaging (fcm) or apple push notification service (apns) – they handle the heavy lifting of getting messages to the right devices.